tuxedoar/tiny-ldap-manager/README.md

 ```
 tiny-ldap-manager ldap://192.168.100.5 "cn=config" modify "uid=joe,ou=people,dc=somecorp,dc=com" telephoneNumber "5555"
 ```
-Above, we're modifying the `telephoneNumber` attribute with a new value of `5555`.
+Above, we're modifying the existing `telephoneNumber` attribute with a new value of`5555`.

 Make sure that the new value for the attribute you're modifying, is NOT the same as its current value!.
-Otherwise, it'll fail!.
+Otherwise, you'll get an error!.

 For using any of the other types of modifications, you've to do so with the `-M` argument, as follows: